Guppy Ocean Adventure Camp

 Tuesday

-Today your child will travel a short distance from Wilmington up to Topsail Beach and will come face-to-face with real-life superheroes.
-We will tour the Karen Beasley Sea Turtle Hospital in its brand new facility.
+Today your child will travel a short distance from Wilmington up to Topsail Beach and will come face-to-face with real-life sea turtles.
+We will tour the Karen Beasley Sea Turtle Hospital and learn all about sea turtles!
 Here your child will see various species of sea turtles that have been rescued by Animal Planet’s Hero of the Year, Jean Beasley, for rehabilitation.
-After an incredible afternoon with some amazing creatures, we drive back to Wrightsville Beach thinking about the ways that we can help the sea turtles.

 Wednesday

 We’re half-way through our week of adventure.
 Today your child will students will learn about animals that live in the intertidal zone.
 We will also talk about something that seems impossible – the movement of an island.
 Barrier islands move and change shape throughout the years and your child will learn how that is possible.
 They will also learn about marine debris, its effects on the environment, and conduct a beach sweep for debris!
+After a morning of active learning, we will jump in for a super fun boogie board session!

 Thursday